captaingroove/oscillator/README.md

 virtual environment, e.g. docker.
 The clipboard contents is sent through stdin / stdout, just the same way as the normal communication between vim and the terminal emulator.
-While there are other solutions for yanking contents from vim to the system clipboard (see related work), however they are lacking the other direction to paste the clipboard to vim.
+While there are other solutions for yanking contents from vim to the system clipboard (see related work) they are lacking the other direction to paste the clipboard to vim.

 ## Installation